Personal Income Tax Preparation & Checklists

 - Cents / per km method: maximum 5,000km.

-You may claim the kms for carrying heavy tools from your home to your work place.
+You may claim the kms or trips for carrying heavy tools from your home to your work place (please discuss with for the conditions apply) .

 - Work related travel – Did you incur any tolls, parking fees, car hire, taxi, airfares, train travel, accommodation, food, drink & incidental expenses?
 You will need to have proofs and diary records.